xlab-uiuc/dmt/README.md

-### V. Run simulator (4-8 hours, 200 GB temporary space)
+### VI.
+Run simulator (4-8 hours, 200 GB temporary space)

+> [!Tip]
+>
-**Note:** This part can run under any kernel.
+> This part can run under any kernel.
 For better stability, we recommend vanilla Linux kernel.

+> [!Note]
+>
-**Note:** The simulator may appear unresponsive after some "Initialising a cache with size" lines, sometimes up to one hour.
+> The simulator may appear unresponsive after some "Initialising a cache with size" lines, sometimes up to one hour.
 This is normal if the `drmemtrace.trace` file is created and growing, which is located under `data/trace-<workload_name>/drmemtrace.<some_identifier>/` folder.

 ```bash
 # If running native experiment